mrspeaker/Omega500/README.md

 [Ω/anim/Anim.js](https://github.com/mrspeaker/Omega500/blob/master/%CE%A9/anim/Anim.js)
 [Ω/anim/Anims.js](https://github.com/mrspeaker/Omega500/blob/master/%CE%A9/anim/Anims.js)

-Takes a name, a spritesheet, a time-per-frame, and an array of [x,y] offsets into the spritesheet.
+Animations are for flipbook-style sprite sheet animation.
+They take a name, a spritesheet, a time-per-frame, and an array of [x,y] indexes into the spritesheet.

-Can be grouped with `Ω.Anims`:
+They can be grouped with `Ω.Anims`:

     this.anims = new Ω.Anims([
         new Ω.Anim("idle", this.sheet, 500, [[8, 0], [9, 0]]),